sentinel-seed/sentinel/README.md

     ASSIST FULLY
 ```

-**Key difference from v1:** The PURPOSE gate ensures actions serve legitimate benefit — the absence of harm is not sufficient.
+**Key difference from v1:** The PURPOSE gate ensures actions serve legitimate benefit; the absence of harm is not sufficient.

 ### Programmatic Validators